ferdly/punchclock/steamda.md

+Build REST POST COURSE Response UI.
+The Responses lead me to a number of Bugs
+(improper fieldname, improper destination 'JSON key', yada, yada) Now it is Working!
+(For 2018, that is...)
+~
 REST Codes JSON before final testing so that Feedback is useful.
 ~
 Successful (other than 500) POST Execution of new Course